-To carry out basic, translational and clinical research in sickle cell disease, The Sickle Cell Program at the University of North Carolina, Chapel Hill is a program created to provide comprehensive care to patients with the various sickle cell syndromes.
-Sickle cell disease affects approximately 100,000 people in the United States and is most prevalent in young, African American and Latino populations.
-Our Sickle Cell Clinical Program is staffed by professionals with a commitment to providing the best possible care to patients with sickle cell disease.
-The adult and pediatric sickle cell staff provides services to more than 300 adults and 250 children annually at our clinics at UNC, Chapel Hill.
+The Comprehensive Sickle Cell Program at the University of North Carolina – Chapel Hill was created to provide comprehensive care to patients with various sickle cell diseases.
+Sickle cell disease affects approximately 100,000 people in the United States and is most common in African American and Latino populations.

-Jane Little, MD, is Director of the Adult Sickle Cell Program.
+Jane Little, MD, Director of Adult Sickle Cell Program- Attending